 - some are really matching the aesthetics of the area, some even look like perfect camouflage!

-- some are really creative looking to catch the attention!
+- some are really creative looking so you can’t really miss them!